-Students in Master's programs may not receive assistantship support from the University funds after their fifth semester of enrollment (excluding summer sessions).
-Students in doctoral programs may not receive assistantship support after their eighth semester of enrollment (excluding summer sessions).
+Students in Master's programs may not receive assistantship support from the University funds after their sixth semester of enrollment (excluding summer sessions).
+Students in doctoral programs may not receive assistantship support after their tenth semester of enrollment (excluding summer sessions).
+Students seeking to exceed the maximum legnth of term must petition their department for an extension.
+If a student is employed outside of their academic department, they must petition the sponsoring unit.